-Yes, the Platinum Delta SkyMiles® Credit Card from American Express (This offer is no longer available on our site) costs a lot of money.
+Yes, the Platinum Delta SkyMiles® Credit Card from American Express costs a lot of money.
 But there are tons of secrets for how to get your money back.
 We’ll show you how.

-If you’re willing forego the elite mileage boosts for a smaller annual fee ($0 intro, $95 after first year), consider the Gold Delta SkyMiles® Credit Card from American Express, the Platinum Delta SkyMiles® Credit Card’s little brother.
+If you’re willing forgo the elite mileage boosts for a smaller annual fee ($0 intro, $95 after first year), consider the Gold Delta SkyMiles® Credit Card from American Express, the Platinum Delta SkyMiles® Credit Card from American Express’s little brother.

 From cardholders in the last year

-That way you can make sure the Platinum Delta SkyMiles® Credit Card will be a boon to your wallet, not burn a hole in it.
+That way you can make sure the Platinum Delta SkyMiles® Credit Card from American Express will be a boon to your wallet, not burn a hole in it.

 The easiest way to earn back your annual fee is with the companion certificate, which can be worth several hundred dollars depending on how you redeem it.
 The certificate is valid for one round-trip Main Cabin companion ticket within the contiguous United States (you pay applicable taxes and fees).

 However, the companion certificate can be tricky to redeem as several restrictions apply to its redemption.
-For example, you can only get seats in certain service classes and it’s not available on certain flights or in certain markets.
+For example, you can only get seats in certain service classes.

 Thankfully, your SkyMiles are somewhat easier to redeem for flights than the companion certificate.
 Simply book your flight from the main Delta page, making sure to select “Show Prices in Miles” within the search window.